 Steven Koether works in the College of Science & Engineering Technology at Sam Houston State University (SHSU, Texas), as both a coordinator and instructor for the Foundations of Science program.
 He chairs the SHSU ADP Committee, co-chairs the SHSU Graduate and Undergraduate Instructor Academy, and is a co-liaison for the SHSU ADP Assessing and Improving Political Learning and Engagement Coalition.
 Koether recently served as a National Blended Course Consortium Faculty Fellow, an AASCU ADP initiative.
 In this role, he co-developed Science for Citizens, a general education science course to promote critical thinking and scientific literacy, for national adoption.
 He is also a doctoral student at Texas A&M University in the Educational Human Resource Development program, with an emphasis on Adult Education.
 Koether is active in future faculty development and diversity, equity, inclusion work.
 He recently served as a graduate fellow for the Center for the Integration of Research, Teaching, and Learning Faculty Forum to prepare future faculty as change leaders toward inclusive STEM higher education.

-Morgan Lewing is an assistant professor of Educational Leadership at Texas A&M-Central Texas and an ADP Civic Fellow for faculty development.
-His research primarily focuses on the relationship between faculty member’s commitment to service-learning and the support provided by their institutions.
-A recent area of interest centers on millennial faculty members committed to community engagement, and Lewing hopes to leverage his findings towards the development of intentionally designed ADP programs providing support to early-career faculty members.
+Morgan Lewing is an associate professor of Higher Education Leadership at Texas A&M-Central Texas and an ADP Civic Fellow for faculty development.
+His research primarily focuses on the relationship between faculty member’s commitment to community engagement and the support provided by their institutions.
+In partnership with ADP, Lewing will lead a new research project aimed at how institutions and provosts frame civic and community engagement as examples of teaching excellence.

 Specifically, in partnership with the ADP, Lewing will lead a new research project aimed at identifying motivations, perceptions, and needed areas of professional development for early-career faculty members that engage, or may be interested in, community engagement.
 These findings will then be utilized to ground the design of an ADP Early-Career Faculty Institute that attempts to build understanding and capacity in future community engagement leaders.